Tornadofsouls/basic_trading_strategy/strategies/notes.md

 | annualized_return | 0.131321 | 0.215849     | -0.011118 |
 | information_ratio | 1.496443 | 2.543944     | -0.131063 |

 This indicates the prediction is not good enough / provides enough alpha to cover transaction cost.
+For example, stock A and stock B might diff in score 0.001 and changed rank between days a lot, which generates a lot of transaction fee but little gain.

 ### Combining 1.2.3.